lawell-wilhelm/fcc-redux/README.md

 ## What's Redux Basics

-Redux basics is an implementation of [FreeCodeCamp's Redux course](https://www.freecodecamp.org/learn/front-end-development-libraries/#redux) of the Fronend Libraries Certification Curriculum, on a local environment.
+Redux basics is an implementation of [FreeCodeCamp's Redux course](https://www.freecodecamp.org/learn/front-end-development-libraries/#redux) from the Fronend Libraries Certification Curriculum, on a local environment.

 ## Why did I create it?